-New Course SS 251 HUMAN RIGHTS AND WRONGS: PROJECT-BASED HIGH SCHOOL WORKING FORM THE THE LEGAL FRAMEWORK Flavio Risech-Ozeguera
+New Course SS 251 HUMAN RIGHTS AND WRONGS: SS/NS 252 THE LEGAL FRAMEWORK

 This course will explore the development of an international legal framework of human rights and humanitarian law from the aftermath of World War II to the present time.
-Rather than taking for granted that we know what human rights, war crimes and crimes against humanity are, we will first seek the course examine the current state of high precise definitions and origins of these terms.
+Rather than taking for granted that we know what human rights, war crimes and crimes against humanity are, we will first seek the precise definitions and origins of these terms.
 The international mechanisms for enforcement of such abstract concepts will be our central focus of inquiry, for a list of rights and obligations can mean but little in the absence of a system of accountability.
 The Nuremberg trials of Nazi war criminals, the recent indictment of Yugoslav leaders for war crimes in Kosovo, and the extradition proceedings against former Chilean dictator Augusto Pinochet are examples of the dynamic development of new legal theories and enforcement strategies to seek justice for human rights abuses.
 But to what extent do they work, whether to bring violators to justice, or to prevent future abuses?
 The course will introduce students to the international juridical bodies and procedures for human rights enforcement; students will read judicial decisions, statutes, treaties and international covenants and develop some familiarity with how these are deployed by human rights and humanitarian advocates in building cases.
 As this is a relatively advanced law course, students should have successfully completed at least one legal studies or basic human rights course prior to enrolling.